ctamario/digi/content/post/2024-07-29-post-title/index.Rmd

 To me, it's clear that the digiscoping setup with the Sony Xperia results in pictures with better 'pixel control.'
 In both comparisons, the Sony pictures are sharper, have more depth, and fewer artifacts.
 The blades of grass appear smoother and sharper.
 The Sony shots seem to have a higher density of information of the real world.

-As for the aesthetic pleasure of pictures, I believe the Sony has high potential.
+As for the aesthetics, the Sony seems to have potential.

 ![](data/20240728_185315.jpg)